AaronPandian/austin-traffic-analysis/README.md

 Published by the local government of Austin are traffic incidents compiled by the Combined Transportation, Emergency, and Communications Center (CTECC).
 The data is primarily segmented into the location of occurrence, date and time of the incident, the type of report, and the filing agency.
 In this project, traffic information is populated into a Redis database through a Flask interface to enable in-depth data analysis for a user to conduct.
 Further capability is provided by job scheduling to allow the user to request analyses that require greater compiling time.
 This application is encapsulated within Kubernetes which allows the user to conduct said data-analysis in various environments.

 ### Files
 This folder contains a **Dockerfile** and **requirements.txt** file, which holds library dependencies of the code.
 Furthermore, the **docker-compose.yaml** file provides a swift method to build the necessary images.
 The source code folder consists of a main script **api.py** hosting the web application functions- returning analytical information from the traffic incident dataset online.
 This code utilizes the **jobs.py** and **worker.py** files to run job requests that indicate more complex, lengthy data analysis.
 A test folder holding the unit test script **test_script.py** provides a method to ensure the core functions work as they should.
-Lastly, the **kubernetes** directory holds the code two folders, one for testing **test** and one for normal use case **prod**.
+Lastly, the **kubernetes** directory holds the code in two folders, one for testing **test** and one for normal use case **prod**.
 The files of each variation are the same- but allow different use cases for the user.
 The specific code is described in more detail in the video, linked in the next section.

 ## Diagram Overview
 ![Alt text](https://github.com/AaronPandian/austin-traffic-analysis/blob/main/SoftwareDiagram.png)